mchlumsky/kongvisor/README.md

 ### Listing resources

-List resources (workspaces, services, routes, plugins):
+List resources (workspaces, services, routes, plugins).
+To see services in a workspace, scroll down to the workspace and press "s".
+To see routes in a service, scroll down to the service and press "r".
+To see plugins in a service or route, scroll down to the service or route and press "p".

 ![Listing resources](assets/list.gif)

 ### Viewing resources

 View resource details (in YAML of course!).
 Scroll down to the resource you want to see and press "y".
+Press esc to go back.

 ![Viewing resources](assets/view.gif)